HannahIgboke/Danny-s-Diner-Business-analysis/README.md

 - menu
 - members

-The Relationship diagram(known as Entity Realtionship Diagram - ERD) for these datasets is shown below
+The Relationship diagram(known as Entity Relationship Diagram - ERD) for these datasets is shown below

 ![ERD](Images/ERD.PNG)